-The Red Road way of life is based on the elements of nature and in the search for connection of humans with it.
-We are part of nature.
-It is a way to be inspired and able to embrace the traditions of the ancestors of this continent in ceremony and prayer -honoring the elements, celebrating creation, welcoming all colors of humanity in music and dance.
+The Red Road way of life is based on the elements of nature and humanity’s search for connection with it.
+It is a way to be inspired and embrace the traditions of the ancestors of this continent in ceremony and prayer -honoring the elements, celebrating creation, welcoming all colors of humanity in music and dance.
 PachaMama has received these ways as they were passed down by its Central and South America Elders who visit every year to share their wisdom and guidance.

 Reuniting women, men and children with the Earth and the essence of the Moon, this sacred, four-day ceremonial dance is a remembrance of the ancient traditions of these lands of the Americas.
 Through sharing sacred songs, teachings and movement, a deep and profound healing can be evoked.
 Each step is a prayer.
 PachaMama makes an offering of its time, sleep and comfort while sending up prayers, songs, wishes and gratitude – as a collective and as individuals.

 The sacred native ceremony known as Sweat Lodge or “Temazcal” was developed as a ceremonial way to pray, connect with higher frequencies, purify the body and mind and uplift the spirit.
 It is an ancient and pure medicine, a temple to honor the elements of life – earth, fire, water and air.